myhdl/myhdl/doc/source/manual/conversion.rst

 Excluding code from conversion
 ==============================

-For some tasks, such as debugging, it may be useful to insert arbitratry Python code that should not be converted.
+For some tasks, such as debugging, it may be useful to insert arbitrary Python code that should not be converted.

 The convertor supports this by ignoring all code that is embedded in a